Data Centers in Peru

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers Peru offers a significant tax advantage through a specific exemption for national data centers.
-This incentive removes central, regional, and municipal taxes, directly reducing the total cost of ownership for operators and their clients.
+Tax Advantage For Data Centers: The government offers a significant tax incentive specifically for data center investment.
+This program provides exemptions from central, regional, and municipal taxes, which directly reduces the total cost of ownership for colocation customers.

 Natural Disaster Risk